hypergonial/hikari-miru/docs/getting_started.md

     # Create an instance of our bot. miru supports
     # both 'hikari.GatewayBot' and 'hikari.RESTBot'.
     # You can swap at the top to see an example with RESTBot instead.
-    bot = hikari.GatewayBot("YOUR_TOKEN_HERE")
+    bot = hikari.RESTBot("YOUR_TOKEN_HERE")
-    client = miru.GatewayClient(bot)
+    client = miru.RESTClient(bot)
     ```

-Next up, we need to send our view. `miru` has support for all popular command handlers, and naturally raw hikari as well.
+Next up, we need to send our view. `miru` has support for all popular command handlers, and naturally can be used with only hikari as well.

 In the examples below, we will use the Gateway variant of our code, but with command handlers that support REST, it will work
 identically, unless otherwise mentioned.